loomnetwork/loom-sdk-documentation/docs/en/testnet-plasma.md

 sidebar_label: Extdev Testnet
 ---

+> The Extdev Testnet has been deprecated and will be shut down in the near future.
+> Please use the [zkLoom Testnet](testnet-zkloom.html) for any future development and testing.

 This page provides information on where and how to access Extdev Testnet.
 If you want more details, see our [guide](deploy-loom-testnet.html) on deploying to Extdev Testnet.

 ## Extdev Testnet